 It occurred to me one day that, just like in any industry, inside the comic shop we speak our very own language.
 A language that is as deliberate and intricate as it is

 insular and bizarre.
 So I thought I’d create something of a gateway into this potentially intimidating and impenetrable code.

 This will be an ongoing work in progress that is regularly updated and amended.
 If you would like to request a definition, please let us know and we’ll get right on it.
 Or if you see fit to define a term yourself, please submit it to us for review!

 BACK ISSUE: The term back issue encompasses any comic that is no longer available on the general current sales shelves.
 A back issue could be a comic book from the 1980s or a book from four weeks ago.
 Such books can be found bagged to protect them from damage and priced in the back issue bins or backstock, in alpha-numeric order.

 BACKWALL: The “backwall” in a comic book store is the area of the store where higher priced books are kept.
 Key issues, vintage comic books, rarities.
-The backwall does not literally have to be a wall behind a counter, but often is.
+The backwall does not literally have to be a display on a wall behind a counter, or on a wall at all but often is.
 This term is also applicable to booths at comic book conventions

 BACK ORDER: Back order is a distribution technical term regarding the status of an